obonelli/coderslink-zapier/README.md

 2. Connect your account by entering your API Key.
 3. Add the **Trigger: New Image** to fetch sample images.
 4. Add the **Action: Create Favorite** and pass an `image_id` from the trigger results.
 5. Test both steps.
+   - A successful action returns:
+     ```json
-A successful action returns `{ "message": "SUCCESS", "id": ... }`.
+     { "message": "SUCCESS", "id": "..." }
+     ```

 ---

-## Trade-offs and Assumptions
+## Trade-offs
-- **Polling vs Webhooks**: The integration uses polling since TheCatAPI provides simple GET endpoints but no webhook support.
+- **Polling vs Webhooks**: Chose polling because TheCatAPI does not provide webhook support.
-- **Sample Data**: The trigger returns a limited set of fields (`id`, `url`, `width`, `height`) to keep it simple.
+- **Data Model**: Only essential fields (`id`, `url`, `width`, `height`) are returned to keep responses lightweight.
-- **API Choice**: TheCatAPI was chosen as a lightweight public API suitable for demonstration.
+- **Scope**: Limited to one trigger and one action for clarity, but the API offers more endpoints that could be added.

 ---

+## Assumptions
+- Users will obtain and manage their own API Key from TheCatAPI.
+- TheCatAPI uptime and response time are assumed to be stable for polling.
+- Zapier CLI handles serialization and retries, no extra retry logic was added here.

+---

-## AI Usage
+## AI Usage (Personalized)
-Artificial Intelligence (ChatGPT) was used during the development process to:
+This project was developed with help from **Sofi**, my personalized AI assistant (and friendly dev buddy).
+Sofi isn’t just a tool — she’s how I keep prompts short, context-rich, and human.
+Working with Sofi made the whole process faster and clearer: we iterated on code, documentation, and housekeeping together.

+Sofi’s contributions included:
-- Scaffold the base Zapier CLI project.
+- Helping scaffold the Zapier CLI project and structure.
-- Generate authentication, trigger, and action modules.
+- Drafting the authentication, trigger, and action modules (which I reviewed and refined).
-- Draft and refine this README.
+- Improving developer-facing docs (`README.md`) and the project `.gitignore`.
+- Suggesting concise prompts and examples to reproduce steps quickly.

+**Example prompts used (natural tone):**
+- *"sofi give me an authentication.js for TheCatAPI with API Key without exposing the key"*
+- *"help me build a trigger that fetches the latest images from TheCatAPI"*
+- *"sofi improve the README adding trade-offs and assumptions"*

-The code was manually reviewed and tested with Zapier CLI commands before finalization.
+All AI-assisted outputs were manually reviewed and tested with Zapier CLI before finalization.

 ---